OCA/account-budgeting/budget_control/readme/USAGE.rst

    Each analytic account will have its own sheet.
 Form Budget Period, click on the icon "Budget Control Sheets" or by Menu > Budgeting > Budget Control Sheet, to open them.

-    - Based on "Plan Date Range" period, Plan table will show all KPI split by Pan Date Range
+    - Based on "Plan Date Range" period, Plan table will show all KPI split by Plan Date Range
     - Allocate budget amount as appropriate.
     - Click Control button, state will change to Controlled.